 Current evidence is limited for preventing acute exacerbations of bronchiectasis, especially in children and adolescents with noncystic fibrosis bronchiectasis.
-The present management guidelines for noncystic fibrosis bronchiectasis in children and adolescents, which were developed based on the management strategies with weighted benefits and risks for each recommendation.
+The present management guidelines for noncystic fibrosis bronchiectasis in children and adolescents, which were developed based on the GRADE approach with eight PICO questions to improve clinical outcomes, provide optimal management strategies with weighted benefits and risks for each recommendation.
 These guidelines will help improve the clinical outcomes of children and adolescents with noncystic fibrosis bronchiectasis.
-However, large RCTs are required to improve the evidence base for each management strategy.
+However, large RCTs are required to improve